Enable onboard key management in ONTAP 9.5 and earlier

 Verify that keys are configured for all nodes:

-All key management information is automatically backed up to the replicated database (RDB) for the cluster.
+ONTAP automatically backs up key management information to the replicated database (RDB) for the cluster.

-Whenever you configure the Onboard Key Manager passphrase, you should also back up the information manually to a secure location outside the storage system for use in case of a disaster.
+After you configure the Onboard Key Manager passphrase, manually back up the information to a secure location outside the storage system.
 See Back up onboard key management information manually.